-The Intel NUC (Next Unit of Computing) is a capable, inexpensive, quiet, and low-power device that can be used for the SecureDrop servers.
+The Intel NUC (Next Unit of Computing) is an inexpensive, quiet, low-power device that can be used for the SecureDrop servers.
 There are a variety of models to choose from.
-We recommend the NUC5i5MYHE because it has a mid-range CPU (Intel i5), a Mini DisplayPort port for a monitor, and USB 3.0 ports for faster OS installation and data transfer.
+We recommend the NUC5i5MYHE because it has a mid-range CPU (the 5th generation Intel i5), a Mini DisplayPort port for a monitor, and two USB 3.0 ports for faster OS installation and data transfer.

-Conveniently, the NUC5i5MYHE supports wireless through optionally-purchased expansion cards; this means the wireless components aren’t soldered on, which would make them nearly impossible to remove without inflicting damage to the NUC.
-This optional support is preferable in whichever solution you choose for your servers, since you want neither Wifi nor Bluetooth; if you’re repurposing old hardware, be sure to remove these components if they exist.
+The NUC5i5MYHE supports wireless through optionally-purchased expansion cards.
+This means the wireless components aren’t soldered on which would make them nearly impossible to remove without inflicting damage to the NUC.
+This optional support is preferable, since you want neither WiFi nor Bluetooth.

 The NUCs come as kits, and some assembly is required.
-You will need to purchase the RAM and hard drive separately for each NUC and insert the cards into the NUC before it can be used.
+You will need to purchase the RAM and hard drive separately for each NUC and insert both into the NUC before it can be used.
 We recommend: